LoginRadius/docs/content/concepts/sott/index.md

 You can also use our provided SDKs to dynamically generate SOTTs.
 Our SDKs implement the same algorithm described above.

-For example, using the Java SDK, you can generate an SOTT using the following method:
+For example, using the Java SDK, you can generate a SOTT using the following method:

 ```java
 Sott sott = new Sott();